juanwolf/blog/_posts/2017-04-09-hollow-knight.markdown

 # Hollow Knight, an indie masterpiece

 ## Introduction

 Hollow knight is a game built by team cherry thanks to backers in kickstarter.
-Its been released in march 2017 and received amazing scores in metacritic (88 or 87, I need to check).
+It has been released in march 2017 and received good scores in metacritic (86 by the press).
 Recommended by one of my friends, I decided to have a look as it costs around 15 euros or 10 pounds.

 ![The title](http://cdn.akamai.steamstatic.com/steam/apps/367520/header.jpg?t=1492587166)

 ## Story